 The objectives for the ATS have been developed through alignment with national, regional and local policies.
 The overarching aims of the strategy are to deliver increased levels of cycling and walking to education and work, and an increase in provision of physical infrastructure across Moray.
-A number of SMART objectives have been developed to enable these aims to be delivered, which is linked to an action plan, contained within Appendix 3.
-The aims help connect and achieve the overall vision of the ATS, 'To create a culture and environment where active travel is embedded within our communities as the automatic and obvious choice for everyday journeys to school, work and leisure by: providing a safe, integrated and accessible network for all.'
+A number of SMART objectives have been developed to enable these aims to be delivered, which is linked to an action plan, contained within Appendix 4.
+The aims help connect and achieve the overall vision of the ATS, 'To create a culture and environment where active travel is the number one choice for short everyday journeys to school, work and leisure, by providing excellent active travel connections and accessibility through a safe, integrated, accessible network that supports economic development and the needs of local communities.'